-We use advanced mathematics to unify the study of intelligence in brains and machines.
+We use mathematics to unify the study of intelligence in brains and machines.

 Geometric Intelligence Research

-Just as physicists uses geometry to build unification theories, we show that brain and machine intelligences can be studied under a common framework: geometric intelligence.
+Just as physicists used geometry to build unification theories, we show that brain and machine intelligences can be studied under a common mathematical framework: geometric intelligence.

 Geometric Intelligence in Machines